Tallwave/github_issue_exporter/README.md

 #### Importer Notes
 * Issues will be added to the repository as if they were brand new, so old issue numbers will not be used.
 * If your user does not have push access to the repository, assignees, milestones, and labels will not be set.
 Read more in the [GitHub documentation](https://developer.github.com/v3/issues/#create-an-issue).

+# Development
+This sees sporadic development but here's some info if you're interested:

+## Testing
+You'll need [bundler](http://bundler.io) installed.
+Run `bundle install --binstubs` to install dependencies and test binaries.
+You can then execute the specs with `bin/rspec` from the root folder.

 ## Roadmap